sofwerx/swx-devops/README.md

 ### With Docker

-If using docker, just make the 'secrets/gnupg' in the repo directory and run './docker.sh'.
+If using Docker, just make the 'secrets/gnupg' in the repo directory and run './docker.sh'.

 ### Manual (if not using Docker)